modelscope/agentscope/examples/conversation_with_mentions/README.md

 Fill the next cell to meet the following requirements:
 - Set your `api_key` in the `configs/model_configs.json` file
-- Optional: Launch agentscope studio with `as_studio main.py`
+- Optional: Launch agentscope gradio with `as_gradio main.py`

 ## How to Use